“…If You Just Smile”

 So I endeavor to smile for no reason at all, just for the sake of smiling.
 And why not when the alternative is to be taken down with negativity?
 It feels odd and out of place at first but with time becomes easier and more of an automatic presence of mind.

 And what have I noticed?
-I’ve noticed that many people when they see me seem to gravitate toward me, cheerfully, with smiles on their faces; as though they are relieved for the opportunity to smile with another person.
+I’ve noticed that many people when they see me smiling as I look their way seem to gravitate toward me, cheerfully, smiling in return; as though they are relieved with the opportunity to smile with another person.
 It’s catchy thing!
-“What, do you mean I don’t have to be burdened with the darkness of world events; that perhaps I can be my own personal happiness event for those within my sphere?”
-Ah yeah, or so it seems from my recent personal experience.
+“What, do you mean I don’t have to be burdened with the darkness of world events; that perhaps I can be my own personal happiness event for myself and those within my sphere?”
+Oh yeah, or so it seems from my recent personal experience!

 But guess what else?
 Looking in the mirror on my bureau, I have noticed the bloodhound jowls are gone!!!
-Must be the power of the smile engaging muscles that have been dormant for all of the bad news and troubles that we can’t help hearing about; which, I must remember, are those things that I could not change on own.
+Must be the power of the smile engaging muscles that have been dormant for all of the bad news and troubles that we can’t help hearing about; which, I must remember, are those things that I could not change on my own.
 But a smile?
 Well, who knew how powerful it can actually be?
-We all have this to give.
+We all have this to give to ourselves and to other people.
 We can smile.
 It’s free.
 It’s easy.
 And it feels pretty wonderful too!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~